Skip to main content

 Click the three-dot menu on any skill → Share to manage access.

 From the three-dot menu on any skill, you can rename or delete it.
-Deleted skills are soft-deleted, so they can potentially be recovered.
+Deleted skills are soft-deleted (marked inactive rather than permanently removed), so they can potentially be recovered by Gumloop support if needed.

 Next Steps